metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_retry_v1alpha1_manifest.md

 Optional:

 - `max_interval` (String) MaxInterval is a maximal amount of time which will be taken between retries.
-Default is 300 seconds.
-- `reset_headers` (Attributes List) ResetHeaders specifies the list of headers (like Retry-After or X-RateLimit-Reset) to match against the response.
-Headers are tried in order, and matched case-insensitive.
-The first header to be parsed successfully is used.
-If no headers match the default exponential BackOff is used instead. (see [below for nested schema](#nestedatt--spec--to--default--tcp--rate_limited_back_off--reset_headers))
+- `reset_headers` (Attributes List) ResetHeaders specifies the list of headers (like Retry-After or X-RateLimit-Reset)to match against the response.
+Headers are tried in order, and matchedcase-insensitive.
+The first header to be parsed successfully is used.If no headers match the default exponential BackOff is used instead. (see [below for nested schema](#nestedatt--spec--to--default--tcp--rate_limited_back_off--reset_headers))

 <a id="nestedatt--spec--to--default--tcp--rate_limited_back_off--reset_headers"></a>
 ### Nested Schema for `spec.to.default.tcp.rate_limited_back_off.reset_headers`

 Required:

-- `format` (String) The format of the reset header, either Seconds or UnixTimestamp.
+- `format` (String) The format of the reset header.
 - `name` (String) The Name of the reset header.